cornel36/AutoMinerMod/README.md

 Feedback, suggestions, or bug reports are very welcome!
 ## Features

+- Multiple mining modes:
-- Automatically mines all blocks in a selected cuboid area
+    - **Area Mining** - Mines all blocks in a selected cuboid area, top to bottom
-- Starts from the top layer and goes downward
+    - **Straight Mining** - Mines in a straight line, useful for cobblestone generators or tunnels
+    - **Mob Grinder Mode** - Automatically kills mobs near mob grinders or XP farms
+- Dynamically selects the most effective tool for mining
+- Walks the player automatically to blocks or mobs
 - Avoids air and bedrock blocks
-- Dynamically selects the most effective tool
-- Walks the player to adjacent blocks for mining
-- Prevents falling by placing solid blocks when needed
+- Prevents falling by placing solid blocks if needed
-- Displays mining progress and estimated time left on HUD
+- Displays mining/mob-killing progress and status on HUD
+- Configurable mode selection via in-game settings screen

 ## Requirements

-- Minecraft `1.21.4`
+- Minecraft `1.21.7`
 - Fabric Loader `>= 0.16.14`
-- Fabric API
+- Fabric API `>= 0.129.0+1.21.7`
 - Java `21`

 ## Installation